dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/designate-a-wf-button-as-the-accept-button-using-the-designer.md

 ---
 title: Designate a Button as the Accept Button Using the Designer
-description: Learn more about how to designate a Windows Forms button as the accept button using the designer.
+description: Learn about how to designate a Windows Forms button as the accept button using the designer.
 ms.date: "03/30/2017"
 helpviewer_keywords:
   - "buttons [Windows Forms], default on Windows Forms"